Frequently Asked Questions

 8. Strong issue focus: If participants are going to go beyond charity and incorporate justice into their trip experience, we must provide a strong issue focus for them to explore.
 Examples include: Child poverty, environmental justice, sustainable living, rural health care, immigration, etc.

 9. Ease of communication: Logistically, this is an important aspect of trip planning.
 Due to the high level of participation in our programming, we need to be able to communicate and plan effectively with our host site.

 10. Site transportation: Each time we add a trip, we have to think logistically about financial and personnel aspects of transportation.
-This is most prevalent in international situations, where transportation costs upon landing in the country can be an unnecessary and significant burden on our financial resources.
+How easy is it to get to the site?
+How easy is it to get around the site?

 11. Lodging: Participants should not expect to stay at a fancy hotel with all of the modern amenities provided.
 However, lodging should be clean, safe, and supplied with basic amenities to accommodate simple living.